Tonnette/password-generator/README.md

 # what it looks like
 <img width="1407" alt="Screen Shot 2019-11-23 at 9 15 41 pm" src="https://user-images.githubusercontent.com/55980782/69477255-0d297680-0e38-11ea-935c-75f13bc69566.png">

+# how you find it
+My password generator is found here:

+Tonnette.github.io

 # Tech/framework used
 This website was built using bootstrap, html, CSS and JavaScript